Kenwood KAC-8406 900W 4-Channel Amplifier Review

 One of the most common starting points for most new car audio enthusiasts is to boost their existing OEM system.
 For this, an affordable four channel amp is by most definitions a perfect choice.
 That type of system won’t win you any awards, but it is the perfect gateway build for more serious configurations.

-Once your OEM speakers are not enough for you, next thing to get are some aftermarket transducers that pack a more serious performance.
+Once your OEM speakers are not enough for you, next thing to get is some aftermarket transducers that pack a more serious performance.
 Kenwood KAC-8406 is the type of amp that will support both of these types of setup, and so much more.

 Features of the KAC-8406

 If you are familiar with Kenwood’s KAC line, you probably recognize the design of this amp.
 The device’s slim but stylish form is definitely one of its defining features.
 The amp is not small by any definition, but it is slim enough to be stealthy if necessary.
 We won’t go deep into the design of KAC line, but we are going to join the rest of the field in appreciating the stylish aesthetic solutions Kenwood implemented with these amps.